top of page

 There’s something to talk about on the other side too.
 With a wide-open field to operate in, the best Israeli cybersecurity companies in the US have had their own share of headlines in the dailies, sometimes for the wrong reasons and sometimes for their heroics.

-Most of it has been regulations-related, so a tighter hand on the companies can make things better in the US and other countries that depend on Israeli cybersecurity innovations.
+Most of it has been regulations-related, so a tighter hand on the companies can make things better in the US and other countries that depend on Israeli cybersecurity startups and established companies’ innovations.

 bottom of page